 - The mathematics department is fully staffed with four full-time and two part-time experienced subject specialist teachers.

 - Year 7 and 8 – 6 hours

 - Year 10 and 11 – 8 hours

 - All students are set based on ability from Autumn Half Term in year 7 throughout the years.

-- During the first Autumn half term year 7 are taught in form groups.
+- During the first Autumn half term year 7 are taught in loose ability groups based on data from primary schools.
 A specific Maths Mastery sow is delivered to all classes during this time and students are assessed at the end.
 Year 7 are then placed in teaching sets based on SATS and internal assessment scores.
-The separate Gold/Platinum, Silver or Bronze pathways are delivered after this time.
+The separate High, Middle and Supported pathways are delivered after this time.